alibaba/GraphScope/README.md

 Read more in the [whitepaper](https://github.com/alibaba/GraphScope/blob/main/docs/GraphScope_whitepaper.pdf).

-## Playground
+## Getting Started

 We provide a [Playground](https://try.graphscope.app) with a managed JupyterLab.
-With the Playground, you may try GraphScope just in your browser with a set of tutorials.

-## Getting Started
+[Try GraphScope](https://try.graphscope.app) straight away in your browser!

 GraphScope can run on clusters managed by [Kubernetes](https://kubernetes.io/) within containers.
 For quickly getting started, we can set up a *local* Kubernetes cluster and take advantage of pre-built Docker images as follows.